eiab30p/OracleConnection/PonyORM_example/README.md

 Customer.select(lambda c: c.country =='USA')
 ```

-you can use count() to get a total within your select statment.
+you can use count() to get a total within your select statement.

 ```python
 select((c.country, count(c)) for c in Customer)
 ```

-You can also chain up different functions as well as use such as
+You can also chain up different functions as well

 * order_by
 * desc